AppThreat/atom-tools/README.md

 This will filter files named server.ts - without the \b, files like ftpserver.ts would also be matched.

+>Note: You can search for a file name without including the path if needed and fuzzing ratios will be computed based
+> only on the file name.

 ##### Chaining filter commands

 The filter command can act on itself by specifying an additional filter command as an argument.